csacro-University-Exercises/AES/README.md

 		* not working as IORD(CRC_BASE_ADDR, 1) also reads the message instead of the generator, but why ?
 			* updated "crc_avalon_interface.vhd" to change address bit on read, too
 			* adopted length of output of crc to 32 bit
-			* BUT: faulty behaviour is still occuring
+			* BUT: faulty behaviour is still occuring -> probably some error in the vhdl files
 	* interrupt signal has to be defined in qsys

 ## Chapter 13